 Step 4: Make Sure Nothing Else Was Eaten

-Has any cat litter been consumed alongside cat feces for example?
+Has any cat litter been consumed alongside cat feces, for example?
 Some cat litters contain chemicals.
 This can be important to understand to ensure your dog hasn’t consumed anything toxic.
 While most litters are pet-friendly, they are not meant for ingestion.

 Step 5: Call Your Veterinarian

-This is important if you are concerned that your dog is showing signs of being sick or if they’ve eaten a large amount of litter.
+This is important if you are concerned that your dog is showing signs of being sick or if they have eaten a large amount of litter.
 If they are otherwise fine and haven’t ingested anything other than the feces itself, then you may choose to monitor and see if any symptoms develop.

-What Happens If a Dog Eats Cat Poop?
+What Happens If A Dog Eats Cat Poop?

-In most cases, eating cat feces will only be likely to cause some bad breath, and perhaps mild, self-limiting gastrointestinal upset such as vomiting or diarrhea.
+In most cases, eating cat feces will only be likely to cause some bad breath and perhaps mild, self-limiting gastrointestinal upset such as vomiting or diarrhea.
 However, your canine companion could potentially pick up an infection that may cause ongoing issues.

-If your pup ingests cat litter as well as poop this could potentially cause problems, as large quantities of clumping cat litter could cause constipation or intestinal obstruction.
+If your pup ingests cat litter as well as poop, this could potentially cause problems, as large quantities of clumping cat litter could cause constipation or intestinal obstruction.
 If you are worried, then contact your veterinarian for advice.
 Some of the most common causes of infectious illness in cat feces are as follows:

-A tiny parasite called Toxoplasma Gondii is commonly an infection of cats, but they can transfer this on to other species through their fecal material.
+A tiny parasite called Toxoplasma Gondii is commonly an infection of cats, but they can transfer this to other species through their fecal material.
 Most healthy dogs will show no outward signs of infection, but young or immunocompromised dogs may develop symptoms of toxoplasmosis.

 Pregnant dogs are at higher risk of infection (as are pregnant women).
 Symptoms are quite varied but can include vomiting, lethargy, abdominal pain, jaundice, heart arrhythmias, neurological problems, seizures, and stillbirth.
 Treatment may involve hospitalization and medication such as antibiotics.

-Giardia is a type of microscopic parasite called a ‘protozoa’ which can infect a variety of species.
-The parasite is passed out in the feces and if ingested can start replicating in its new host causing diarrhea and weight loss.
+Giardia is a type of microscopic parasite called a ‘protozoa,’ which can infect a variety of species.
+The parasite is passed out in the feces and, if ingested, can start replicating in its new host, causing diarrhea and weight loss.
 There are specific worming treatments and antibiotics that can treat this parasite.

-This type of bacteria can be spread from cat to dog, and it is also zoonotic meaning that your cat and dog can also infect you and other humans they contact.
+This type of bacteria can be spread from cat to dog, and it is also zoonotic, meaning that your cat and dog can also infect you and other humans they contact.
 Some cats can be carriers of salmonella and may not show any clinical symptoms themselves.

 The bacteria can survive a long time in the environment, so eating infected cat feces, even if they’re a few days old, could lead to illness.
 Animals that become sick with salmonella infections typically develop chronic diarrhea but can become very sick if the bacteria enters their bloodstream.